Curated OER

 Common Sense Media: Education: Lesson: Pause and Think

-[Free Registration/Login Required] In this instructional activity, the Digital Citizens teach students how to be safe, responsible, and respectful online.
-Includes slideshow, video, lesson plan, song and lyrics, poster, coloring book,...
+[Free Registration/Login Required] In this lesson, the Digital Citizens teach students how to be safe, responsible, and respectful online.
+Includes slideshow, video, lesson plan, song and lyrics, poster, coloring book, and resources for...

 Other